iml1111/Gravatar_example/README.md

 # Gravatar_example
 Generate image using text hashes

-1. After opening test.py, put the desired text value in the input_text variable
+## Getting Started

-2. python test.py
+1. python test.py
+2. Input your text for convert (Only String)
+3. Input size of the image (Only Int)